 The Energy Efficiency Center houses the OSU Industrial Assessment Center and offers Rural Energy Audits, OSU facility assessments, and other customized assessments.

-The Northwest National Marine Renewable Energy Center (NNMREC) is a partnership between Oregon State University (OSU), the University of Washington (UW), and the University of Alaska Fairbanks (UAF).
-NNMREC focuses on wave, tidal current, and in-river energy.
+The Pacific Marine Energy Center (PMEC) is a partnership between Oregon State University, the University of Washington, and the University of Alaska Fairbanks.
+PMEC focuses on wave, tidal current, and in-river energy.

 Oregon Nanoscience and Microtechnologies Institute: